KelvinHere/Yoga_Milestone_4/testing.md

         'NAME': 'django.contrib.auth.password_validation.NumericPasswordValidator',
     },
 ]

 """
 From : https://docs.djangoproject.com/en/dev/internals/contributing/writing-code/coding-style/

 An exception to PEP 8 is our rules on line lengths.
 Don’t limit lines of code to 79 characters if it means the code looks significantly uglier or is harder to read.
-We allow up to 119 characters as this is the width of GitHub code review; anything longer requires horizontal scrolling which makes review more difficult.
+We allow up to 119 characters as this is the width of GitHub code review; anything longer requires horizontal scrolling which makes Review is more difficult.
 This check is included when you run flake8.
 Documentation, comments, and docstrings should be wrapped at 79 characters, even though PEP 8 suggests 72.
 """
 ```

 ## **Site Actions Tested**
 - User can:
     - Register / Sign In / Signout / Confirm Email / Reset Password